JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 EOF
 ```

-Now any pod that doesn't have a more permissive egress policy will only be allowed to access 'google.com' and 'tigera.io' and we can test this with our 'multitool' pod in the 'hisptershop' namespace.
+Now any pod that doesn't have a more permissive egress policy will only be allowed to access 'google.com' and 'tigera.io' and you can test this with our 'multitool' pod in the 'hisptershop' namespace.

-Let's exec into our multitool pod in the 'hipstershop' namespace and try to connect to a few domains (google.ca, tigera.io, github.com):
+Let's go into our multitool pod in the 'hipstershop' namespace and try to connect to a few domains (google.ca, tigera.io, github.com):

 ```bash
 kubectl -n hipstershop exec -t multitool -- sh -c 'ping -c 3 tigera.io'